Gianatmaja/Emergency-Messages-Data-Analytics-Platform/README.md

 The data that is used in this project is the multilingual disaster response messages data.
 This dataset, along with its description, can be accessed [here](https://www.kaggle.com/datasets/landlord/multilingual-disaster-response-messages).

 ### Business Process
 The main process considered in this project is after an emergency message has been submitted.
 For future development, we propose a mobile app as the main entry point for these messages.
 Through the app, the use will be prompted to describe their emergencies and optinally select the request categories of their emergencies (meds, food, water, etc.), before submitting the request.
 The ID, date, and language, will be automatically added.
-If a user labels/ categorizes their message, then there will be a 1 or 0 value, indicating yes or no, in each of the target variables (meds, food, water, etc.).
+If a user labels/ categorises their message, then there will be a 1 or 0 value, indicating yes or no, in each of the target variables (meds, food, water, etc.).

 To better follow the process of submitting an emergency message, a mockup of the emergency message mobile app has been created and can be viewed and interacted with [here](https://rp.mockplus.com/run/mZjA1toNnZ/lcyvCAMMEB?cps=hide&rps=hide&nav=1&ha=0&la=0&fc=0&dt=iphoneX&out=0&rt=1).

 ![Mockup](https://github.com/Gianatmaja/Emergency-Messages-Data-Analytics-Platform/blob/main/Images/Screenshot_2022-11-17_at_9.35.33_PM-removebg.png)

-Once submitted. the message will be stored, processed and analysed using a pre-trained machine learning model, which will predict the request categories of the emergency message.
+Once submitted. the message will be stored, processed and analsed using a pre-trained machine learning model, which will predict the request categories of the emergency message.
 Based on those predictions, the level of the emergency (low, medium, high) will also be determined.
 As more messages are submitted, the size of the data will grow and business users can then analyse and view insights through queries, reports, and dashboards.

 ### Solution Architecture
 The solution architecture of this project can be viewed below.
 The main tools that are used include Python, Spark, Airflow, and Amazon Web Services.